 Now, Jonathan can do most of the tacking and untacking independently and is learning how to control his mount without having a leader attached.
 Volunteering has also helped Jonathan learn to communicate more effectively with others as he works in a team to care for Forward Stride’s 35 horses and 3 miniature donkeys.

 Every day Jonathan comes to Forward Stride, he leaves feeling proud and satisfied that he successfully cared for the equines he holds dear.
-Jonathan’s favorite part of coming to Forward Stride is visiting with his favorite horses like Alex and Jake.
+Jonathan’s favorite part of coming to Forward Stride is visiting with his favorite horses like Olin and Jake.